 Spanish III students continue the study of the four major language skills at a more advanced level.
-Vocabulary, grammar, verb tenses, and sentence structures from Spanish II are reviewed and new verb tenses and structures are added.
-Students will read stories and a short novel throughout the year, and will continue to write and enact original dialogues based on practical conversational vocabulary, art, history, and literature.
+Vocabulary, grammar, verb tenses, and sentence structures from Spanish II are reviewed and new verb tenses and structures are added in context.
+Students will read stories and a short novel during the course, and will communicate using practical conversational vocabulary about topics including art, history, and literature.